eleith/schemajs/README.md

 ## schema.filters

-   // built in filters
+   built in filters:

       [toInt, toFloat, toString, toDate, toBoolean (converts on/off, true/false, 1/0, yes/no to bools), trim]

-   // to extend, add a function onto schema.filters that takes in a value and returns the updated value
+   to extend, add a function onto schema.filters that takes in a value and returns the updated value

-   // filters are run BEFORE schema.test is run schema.filters.surround = function(value)
+   filters are run BEFORE schema.test is run

+      schema.filters.surround = function(value)
       {
          if(value == needs_surrounding)
             return "----" + value + "----";
          else
             return value;
       }

 ## schema.properties

-   // built in properties
+   built in properties

       [max, min, regex, in]

-   // to extend, add a function onto schema.properties that takes in a value and any additional arguments
+   to extend, add a function onto schema.properties that takes in a value and any additional arguments

-   // properties are run AFTER test and filters schema.properties.unique = function(value)
+   properties are run AFTER test and filters

+      schema.properties.unique = function(value)
       {
          if(isArray(value) && allUnique(value))
             return true;
          else
             return false;
       }

       schema.properties.notIn = function(value, badwords)
       {
          if(badwords.indexOf(value) != -1)
             return false;
          else
             return true;
       }

 # ideas